OpenSky Secured Visa Credit Card logo

 The OpenSky Secured Visa Credit Card is one of the most accessible secured credit cards available in the United States.
 Issued by Capital Bank, N.A.
 (FDIC insured, headquartered in Rockville, Maryland), OpenSky is designed specifically for consumers with no credit, low credit, or damaged credit who are looking to build or rebuild their credit history.

-What makes OpenSky stand out from other secured cards is that it requires no credit check to apply — approval is based on your ability to make the required security deposit, not your credit score.
+What makes OpenSky stand out from other secured cards is that it requires eligibility claim to verify to apply — approval is based on your ability to make the required security deposit, not your credit score.
 This results in an industry-leading 87% approval rate, making it one of the easiest credit cards to get approved for.

 Another unique feature is that OpenSky does not require a bank account to apply.
 Most secured cards require linking a checking account for the security deposit, but OpenSky accepts deposits via debit card or money order, opening the door for unbanked consumers who need to build credit.